-Post Travel Depression has the ability to sneak up on you and completely smack you off your feet!
+Post holiday blues has the ability to sneak up on you and completely smack you off your feet!
 It can suck the life and happy vibes right out from your soul.

 Going from one extreme of the buzz of exploring a new country, destination, culture to being back in boring reality can be pretty daunting!
 Not all of us can travel full time even if we wanted to!
 So for some of us this is reality!
-Returning home, returning back to work and returning back to routine.
+Coming home after travelling, returning back to work and returning back to routine.

-Depression after a trip is so real that they even have an acronym for post travel depression – PTD!
+Post travel depression after a trip is so real that they even have an acronym for it – PTD!
 Go figure!

 In this Post: